behai-nguyen/rlox/README.md

 ### To Run with a Lox Script File

 ```
-$ cargo run ./tests/data/scanning/numbers.lox
+$ cargo run --release ./tests/data/expressions/evaluate.lox
 ```

-If there are no errors, you will see the tokens printed out.
+If there are no errors, you will see the parser and the evaluation (interpreter) results printed out.

 ## Related post(s)